aquasecurity/trivy/docs/docs/kubernetes/scanning.md

 $ trivy k8s -n default -o results.json --severity CRITICAL
 ```

-It uses local kubectl configuration to access the API server to list artifacts.
+Trivy uses your local kubectl configuration to access the API server to list artifacts.
-Currently, the only supported output is json to be used for automation, other reports will be implemented soon.
+At this time, JSON is the only supported output and is intended to be used for automation, other reports will be implemented soon.

 <details>
 <summary>Result</summary>